-As classroom teachers, reading/intervention specialists, and school staff, it is essential to recognize the importance of making the most of instructional time with students.
-Whether you follow a set curriculum in your district or just looking for new ways to enhance instructional reading time, I want to share with you how I implement reader’s theater with my middle school students.
+As classroom teachers, reading specialists, and tutors, it is essential to recognize the importance of making the most of instructional time with students.
+Whether you follow a set curriculum in your district or are just looking for new ways to enhance instructional reading time, I want to share with you how I implement reader’s theater with my middle school students.

 QUESTION: Where in the world do I even begin with reader’s theater?

 ANSWER: First, let’s talk the few tools I utilize.
-There are very few tools that are needed for reader’s theater.
+There are very few tools needed for reader’s theater, but if you use printable PDF scripts like me, then you will want to have a few organization tools handy.

 - craft sticks for student participation